 What are the different types of lines of credit available?

-There are two types of lines of credits popular in the market: secured and unsecured.
+There are different types of credit lines available in the market

-If you opt for a secured line of credit, you need to offer a personal asset as collateral or security.
-In case you fail to repay the borrowed amounts on time, the lender can seize the collateral and recoup the money advanced.
-The interest rate of a secured line of credit is comparatively lower than an unsecured one.
+For a secured credit line, you need to offer collateral or security.
+In case you fail to repay the borrowed funds on time, the lender can seize the collateral and recoup the money advanced.
+The interest rate of a secured credit line is comparatively lower than an unsecured one.
 But the credit limit tends to be higher.

-If a lender sanctions a line of credit to you without asking for any collateral in return, it is known as an unsecured line of credit.
+If a lender sanctions a credit line to you without asking for any collateral in return, it is known as an unsecured credit line.
 Such credit lines are riskier for lenders as there is a considerable risk of no repayment.
 As a result, the lender charges a higher interest rate and offers a lower credit limit.

 Pros and cons of getting a line of credit